Japanese invasion of Taiwan (1895): Japanese victory at Baguashan and capture of Changhua

 The battle was an impressive Japanese victory, and foreign observers praised the courage and skill with which the Japanese troops had captured such a strong position so quickly.
 For the Japanese, the opportunity to defeat the Formosans in the open field was welcomed after the weeks of guerrilla fighting they had experienced since the start of their march south from Taipei.
 The battle put an end to organized resistance against the Japanese in central Taiwan.
 However, the Japanese declined to follow up their victory immediately.
-After securing the coastal port of Lu-kang and the town of Perto at the end of August, the Imperial Guards temporarily halted their advance.
+After securing the coastal port of Lukang and the town of Perto at the end of August, the Imperial Guards temporarily halted their advance.
 During September they consolidated their positions around Changhua and awaited the arrival of substantial reinforcements from Japan at the beginning of October.
 During this lull in the campaign, a severe outbreak of malaria at Changhua ravaged the Japanese forces, killing more than 2,000 men.